CaioCRS/TechnicalTest/README.md

 It was a pleasure to carry out this test.
 I tried to use some techniques and concepts in order to demonstrate part of my knowledge.

-*The false authorization was just to exemplify what the control would be like.
+*The fake authorization was just to exemplify what the control would be like.
 In the authorization phase, it would be possible to validate with JWT, for example.

 ---